 the total cash received.

-The dollar amount of the loss on the sale of an investment or long term asset is included as “Other Losses & Expenses” on the income statement.
+The dollar amount of the loss on the sale of an investment or long-term asset is included as “Other Losses & Expenses” on the income statement.

 The amount of the loss shows by how much the book value of the item exceeded the proceeds received from its sale.